cicsdev/cics-bundle-scripts/addtocicsbundle/README.md

 Script to add pre-build Java archive files to a CICS bundle, including:

 * .jar files for OSGI bundles
-* .war files for Web Archives
+* .war files for web archives
-* .eba files for Enterprise Business Archives
+* .eba files for enterprise business archives
-* .ear files for Enterprise Archives
+* .ear files for enterprise archives

 If the CICS bundle does not exist, it will be created.
 If the CICS bundle contains only pre-built Java archive files, it does not need to be built by the CICS build toolkit.